Updated July 22, 2024

 Chime also offers a respectable 2.00% APY with their savings accounts and there are no monthly fees and no minimum balance requirements.[3]

-It comes with a lot of great features, such as 2 free checkbooks, ability to deposit cash (with a small fee) at 90,000+ Green Dot locations and 1,500+ Allpoint+ ATMs, and 5 free sub-accounts.
+It comes with a lot of great features, such as 2 free checkbooks, ability to deposit cash (with a small fee) at 90,000+ Green Dot locations and 1,500+ Allpoint+ ATMs, multiple debit cards for authorized users, and 5 free sub-accounts.

 Pros

-• Collaborate on savings goals like a new home or wedding
+• Fosters collaboration when you have savings goals (i.e. a new home or wedding)

 Cons